Do you feel like your B2B business is not getting enough high-quality leads?

 Prospect research is the most vital part of a successful email campaign.
 As personalization directly impacts your prospects’ decisions, it’s best if you gather as much data you can gather about your prospects.

-For example, their name, job designation, email address, recent achievements, and other professional information will help you personalize your content for each prospective client.
+For example, their name, job designation, business email address, recent achievements, and other professional information will help you personalize your content for each prospective client.

 Subject line is the first thing your prospect will notice, and almost 47% of email recipients decide to open an email based on the subject line.